 Our current version is a bit more fancy, but follows the same pattern

-Rus Talis over 6 years ago
+Rus Talis about 7 years ago

 Rus Talis